pdevito3/craftsman/README.md

 For all the documentation on how to use Craftsman, visit [wrapt.dev](https://wrapt.dev).

-## Upcoming Features in v0.16
+## Upcoming Features in v0.17

-The last few releases have brought a ton of new features, but there are still several items I want to address before I slap the v1.0 sticker on things.
-I have some of the larger lifts below.
-Not everything here will be in the next release and this is certainly not an exhaustive list of everything, but I want to be open about what's on the horizon. 🌅
+The last few releases have brought a ton of new features and while the backend is progressing nicely, there are still a few features I want to add before getting to a stable v1.

+I'm planning on doing some more heavy front end work for this upcoming release and then I'll probably do a heavy dog food project to find practical gaps.
+I have some of the upcoming items below for the next release and this is certainly not an exhaustive list of everything, but I want to be open about what's on the horizon. 🌅

 Have a request for something you don't see below?
 Join [our discord](https://discord.gg/TBq2rVkSEj) and let's talk about it!

+🚧 React Cleanup

+🚧 React Controls

+🚧 React Forms

+🚧 React Permissions Integration

+🚧 Json Schema or C# classes for easier file scaffolding

+### Some v0.16 highlights

 ✅ Testing Optimizations